Meterstick: Benchmarking Performance Variability in Cloud and Self-hosted Minecraft-like Games Extended Technical Report: Real-World Experiments

-Compared to the Control workload, the Farm and TNT workloads show significantly more performance variability, further affecting player experience.
-In all cases, the mean and median values give an overly optimistic view of the game's performance.
-For the Farm workload, the mean and median values for Forge (third bar from the top) indicate the response time is noticeable, but not unplayable.
-However, the plot shows outliers up to 876\,ms, which is over 7~times more than the Unplayable threshold.
-For Minecraft (fourth bar from the top), the mean and median values indicate that the response time is not noticeable for players.
-However, the plot shows that performance variability causes the response time to exceed the Noticeable threshold more than 25\% of the time (box's right edge exceeds the Noticeable threshold), and exceeds the Unplayable threshold up to 5\% of the time.
+Compared to the Control workload, the Farm and TNT workloads show significantly more performance variability, pointing to a further degradation of player experience. \emph{In all cases, the mean and median values give an overly optimistic view of the game's performance.} For the Farm workload, the mean and median values for Forge~(third bar from the top) indicate the response time is noticeable, but not unplayable.
+However, the plot shows a 95th percentile of 225.8\,ms, which is 1.9 times as high as the Unplayable threshold.
+For Minecraft~(fourth bar from the top), the mean and median values indicate that the response time is not noticeable for players.
+However, the plot shows that performance variability causes the response time to exceed the Noticeable threshold more than 25\% of the time~(box's right edge exceeds the Noticeable threshold), and exceeds the Unplayable threshold more than 5\% of the time.
 The TNT workload causes the highest performance variability for both Forge and Minecraft (bottom two boxes, 547\,ms interquartile range for Forge and 503\,ms for Minecraft).
-In both cases, the median response time is below the noticeable threshold, while the maximum observed values (indicated with black arrows) are at least 19 times larger than the unplayable threshold.
+In both cases, the median response time is below the noticeable threshold, while the 95th percentiles are 12.7 times the unplayable threshold, and the maximum observed values (indicated with black arrows) are at least 19 times larger than the unplayable threshold.

-Based on these results, we conclude that the mean and median values give an overly optimistic view of \mve performance, and that performance variability in \mves results in noticeable and unplayable game latency, negatively affecting players.
+From results in this section, we conclude that the mean and median values give an overly optimistic view of \mve performance, and that performance variability in \mves results in noticeable and unplayable game latency, impacting players.